Frequently asked questions

 What is ‘time waiting’?

-‘Time waiting’ is the period of time you have been registered on one or more of the Common housing registers.
-This starts from the ‘effective date’ when your application has been accepted and is active on the register.
-Effective dates can vary on each register, depending on when you applied for them.
+‘Time waiting’ is the period of time you have been registered on the Ceredigion Common housing register.
+This starts from the ‘effective date’ when your application has been accepted and is active on the Register.
 Time waiting is important as allocations will be made to applicants in date order.

-• Moving from Priority Band F to your original band as a result of a change of circumstance (e.g. due to the resolution of arrears), your effective date will begin again from the date of the change.
+• Moving from Band F to your original band as a result of a change of circumstance (e.g. refusal of a reasonable offer of accommodation) your effective date will begin again from the date of the change.

 Can I get information about other housing opportunities?